easybuilders/easybuild-docs/docs/easybuild-v5/index.md

     EasyBuild v5.0.0 is still under active development via the `5.0.x` branches in the EasyBuild GitHub repositories.

-    Shortly before the release of EasyBuild v5.0.0, the `5.0.x` branches will be collapsed in the corresponding `develop` branches, and the `5.0.x` branches will then only be used as a staging area for additional EasyBuild v5.0.x releases.
+    Shortly after the release of EasyBuild v5.0.0, the `5.0.x` branches will be collapsed in the corresponding `develop` branches, and the `5.0.x` branches will then only be used as a staging area for additional EasyBuild v5.0.x releases.